brnho/react-native-context-menu/README.md

 | size | number | Yes | Size of icon |

 (See https://icons.expo.fyi/ for a list of icon types and names)

+## Demo
+For a full example, see https://github.com/brnho/Context-Menu-Demo.